joaotavora/beardbolt/README.md

 It also highlights which source code corresponds to a given assembly, and vice versa.

-### Why RMSbolt over Beardbolt

-- Supports more languages/compilers.
-Beardbolt only C++/C clang/gcc for now.
-- Has good documentation and a proper API.
-- Supports more Emacs versions.
-Beardbolt probably only 28+

 ### Why Beardbolt over RMSbolt

 - Doesn't require file to be saved.